TheOdinProject/curriculum/ruby_on_rails/rails_basics/views.md

 It may seem strange to have only one line in a partial, but trust me that it usually doesn't stay that way for long so it's worth getting the hang of.

 So if that's the basic way, what's the magical Rails way?
-Just tell it to render the User object directly, e.g.
+Just tell it to render the User object directly, e.g.:

 ~~~erb
   # app/views/index.html.erb